 In the cartographic process as outlined above, the fundamental component in generating a map to depict the environment is itself a process – the process of map abstraction.
 This is the topic we discuss next.

-Registered Penn State students should return now to the Chapter 3 folder in Canvas to take a self-assessment quiz about the Introduction.
+Registered Penn State students should return now take the self-assessment quiz about the Overview.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.

 It has become possible to map the world on the head of a pin, or even a smaller space, as shown here: Art of Science: World on the Head of a Pin, but, most details get left out.
 Even to achieve a screen-sized map of the world on your computer, map abstraction is fundamental to representing entities in a legible manner.
 The process of map abstraction includes at least five major (interdependent) steps: (a) selection, (b) classification, (c) simplification, (d) exaggeration, and (e) symbolization (Muehrcke and Muehrcke, 1992).

 Depending on a map’s purpose, cartographers (map makers) select what information to include and what information to leave out.
 As Phillip Muehrcke (an Emeritus Professor of Geography from the University of Wisconsin) details, the cartographer must answer four questions: Where?
 When?
 What?
 Why?
 As an example (Figure 3.5), a cartographer can create a map of San Diego (where) showing current (when) traffic patterns (what) so that an ambulance can take the fastest route to an emergency (why).